 - Safe Opioid Prescribing Practices: Prescribers with Controlled Substances Registrations are required to complete 3 hours of continuing education (CE) on safe opioid prescribing practices to renew their Controlled Substances Registration.
 You only need to take this once during your 3 year renewal period.
 This requirement can be included in the total number of hours required to renew a professional license.
 This requirement will be in effect for all Controlled Substances Registration renewals in 2020 and after.
 Click here to register now!

 - Mandated Reporter Training through the Illinois Department of Children & Family Services: Medical personnel (dentists and hygienists) who work with children in their professional or official capacity must complete mandated reporter training at least every (6) years.
 Click here to register now!
+You can read more about Mandated Reporter Training here.

 - How many continuing education credits do I need to renew my license?